American University of Sharjah

 Credits, Lectures, and Labs

-Left: The vast majority of AUS courses are 3-credit courses.
-Labs, independent studies, and capstones often differ from the 3-credit standard.
-Right: Blue bars show lecture hours and red bars show lab hours by department.
-Engineering and science departments have significantly more lab hours.
+Left: most AUS courses are worth 3 credits.
+Labs, independent studies, and capstones are where the exceptions live.
+Right: blue bars are lecture hours, red bars are lab hours, by department.
+Engineering and science departments rack up far more lab hours.

-The stacked bars show absolute counts of lab vs lecture sections, while the green line shows the percentage of labs.
-The lab percentage has remained fairly stable at around 15-20%.
+The stacked bars are raw counts of lab vs lecture sections; the green line is the lab share.
+That share has held fairly steady at around 15-20%.

-Course fees vary by college and type.
-The boxes show the spread of fee amounts.
-Different colleges charge different technology fee tiers.
+Course fees vary by college and course type.
+The boxes show the spread of fee amounts, and the tiers differ from one college to the next.

 14 — Browse & Explore